dolphindb/Tutorials_EN/ha_cluster_deployment.md

 DolphinDB provides high availability for data nodes, controller nodes and API clients.
 It ensures that the database can continue to work when one or more database nodes become unavailable due to network interruption or node crash.

-DolphinDB uses a multi-replica mechanism where copies of the same data chunk are stored on different data nodes.
-Even if one or more data nodes in the cluster is unavailable, the database continues to work as long as at least one copy is still available in the cluster.
+Multiple copies of the same data chunk can be stored on different data nodes.
+Even if one or more data nodes is unavailable, the database continues to work as long as at least one copy is still available in the cluster.

 Metadata is stored on controller nodes in DolphinDB.
 To ensure high availability of metadata, DolphinDB adopts Raft protocol and forms a Raft group with multiple controller nodes.
 If less than half of the controller nodes are unavailable, the cluster can continue to work.